SiddharthChatla/SiddharthChatla/README.md

 ### Hello, World 👋
 My name is Siddharth, I am a Computer Science Master's student at University of Wisconsin Milwaukee.
-However I have been into art my whole life and looking for a good project idea,, where I can write program with the same intentions that I draw. _( May be an art portfolio )_
+However I have been into art my whole life and looking for a good project idea, where I can write program with the same intentions that I draw. _( May be an art portfolio )_

 If anyone's wondering what I have created so far, look into [sydart_666](https://www.instagram.com/sydart_666/) on instagram.